Zagat

 As part of its more than $150 million acquisition by Google in September 2011, Zagat's offering of reviews and ratings became a part of Google's Geo and Commerce group, eventually to be tightly integrated into Google's services.
-Google relaunched Zagat's website on July 29, 2013 with an improved interface, but cut down the site from 30 cities to nine.
+Google relaunched Zagat's website on July 29, 2013, with an improved interface, but cut down the site from 30 cities to nine.
 They released a searchable database of reviews from the other 21 cities in the following days while they worked on expanding to include more cities in the new site.
 In December 2012, Google announced that it would lay off most former full-time Zagat employees that were previously extended as contractors at the time of the acquisition, leading to prophetic business reports describing the future of Zagat book production as bleak, and subsequent business news reports recording the contraction of their print businesses.
 Regardless, Google's acquisition and integration of Zagat provided it with a strong brand in local restaurant recommendations and ample content for location-based searches.

-On March 6, 2018, Google sold the company to restaurant discovery platform The Infatuation for an undisclosed amount.
+In March 2018, Google sold the company to restaurant discovery platform The Infatuation for an undisclosed amount.
+In September 2021, The Infatuation was acquired by JPMorgan Chase for an undisclosed amount.